-A. ADMISSION REQUIREMENTS
+A. Admission Requirements

-The following eligibility standards for admission to Clark are in effect for the 2023-24 school year:
+The following eligibility standards for admission to Clark are in effect for the 2024-25 school year:

 - Be a resident of Martin County.
-Martin County residency must be documented at time of application. - Be classified as a high school sophomore, junior, or senior. - Have a minimum unweighted GPA of 2.0 (entering seniors must have a minimum unweighted GPA of 2.5). - Earned one credit with a grade of C (70%) or higher in each semester of Algebra 1 and a passing score on the End Of Course (EOC) exam or other exam approved for concordant scores (PSAT, SAT, ACT).
+Non- Martin county applications will be considered under the Controlled Open Enrollment guidelines established by F.S.
+Section 1002.31 - Be entering grades 9-12 according to cohort year. - Have a minimum unweighted GPA of 2.0 (entering seniors must have a minimum unweighted GPA of 2.5). - Earned one credit with a grade of C (70%) or higher in each semester of Algebra 1 and a passing score on the End Of Course (EOC) exam or other exam approved for concordant scores (PSAT, SAT, ACT) if entering grade 10, 11, or 12. - Complete the application and provide a 300-word (minimum) essay on "Why I want to attend Clark Advanced Learning Center". - If not currently enrolled in a Martin County public school, official transcripts, report cards, proof of residency, and test scores must be submitted for the application to be considered complete. - For entering sophomores from Florida Public Schools: Attained a Level 3 proficiency on the ninth-grade grade FSA-ELA Reading/Writing exam as established by the State of Florida.

-- Complete the application and provide a 300-word (minimum) essay on "Why I want to attend Clark Advanced Learning Center". - If not currently enrolled in a Martin County public school, official transcripts, report cards, proof of residency, and test scores must be submitted for the application to be considered complete. - For entering sophomores from Florida Public Schools: Attained a Level 3 proficiency on the ninth-grade grade FSA-ELA Reading/Writing exam as established by the State of Florida. - For entering juniors and seniors from Florida Public Schools: Attained 10th grade proficiency as established by the State of Florida on the Florida Dept. Of Education required ELA (Reading/Writing) assessment. - If not currently enrolled in a Florida Public School: We must receive official transcripts, report cards, proof of residency, test scores, and grade-level reading, language, and math standardized test/EOC scores for the application to be considered complete.
+- For entering juniors and seniors from Florida Public Schools: Attained 10th grade proficiency as established by the State of Florida on the Florida Dept. Of Education required ELA (Reading/Writing) assessment. - If not currently enrolled in a Florida Public School: We must receive official transcripts, report cards, proof of residency, test scores, and grade-level reading, language, and math standardized test/EOC scores for the application to be considered complete.